-Prices haven't changed very much, so expect a price span in the £16,000 to £22,000 bracket, which means that, as before, you're getting Volkswagen Polo technology for a significant saving.
+Prices haven't changed very much, so expect a price span in the £17,000 to £22,000 bracket, which means that, as before, you're getting Volkswagen Polo technology for a significant saving.
 Only five-door models are on offer and the trim lines run from 'SE' to 'SE Technology', 'FR', 'FR Sport', 'XCELLENCE' and 'XCELLENCE Lux'.

 As for equipment, well the full-LED headlights are a highlight.
 Plus most models get 'Apple CarPlay' and 'Android Auto'/'MirrorLink' 'phone connectivity, plus buyers can specify a premium 8-inch touchscreen and a wireless charger with a GSM amplifier.
 In addition, there's the chance to add in a thumping 300-watt 'Beats' Audio system with 7 speakers and an 8-channel amplifier.
 Other features buyers might want include keyless entry with a 'heartbeat' engine start button, front and rear parking sensors and a higher quality rear view camera.
 'FR' and 'XCELLENCE' variants get colour-personalisable LED interior lighting too.
-Safety-wise, there's 'Front Assist' autonomous braking, Adaptive Cruise Control and a 'Traffic Jam Assist' feature that can take over the driving from you at very low traffic jam speed.

 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Toyota and Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.